chrisvel/wreeto_official/README.md

 docker-compose up
 ```

+If you decide to just copy the `docker-compose.yml` file in order to deploy it locally, you'll also need `.env` and `docker-entrypoint.sh`.
+Make sure to add execute permissions to it `sudo chmod +x docker-entrypoint.sh`.

 ### Installing locally

 You will need to setup postgres, ruby and their appropriate dependencies necessary by your O/S and environment.